-On-line application for OGS (Office of Graduate Studies) scholarships and awards is now available.
+Online application for Graduate School scholarships and awards is now available.

-You will access the on-line application for OGS scholarships and awards at the Scholarship Manager website.
-(This website has a new URL, so if you have bookmarked it in the past, please create a new bookmark for it.)
+You will access the online application for GS scholarships and awards at the Scholarship Manager website.
 If you have never created an account, you will need to first create an account by clicking on "First Time User."
 Once your account is created, you will click on "Returning User" to access the application form.

-To apply for OGS scholarships and awards, you must complete the PSU Graduate Scholarship Application on the Scholarship Manager website by the deadlines stated below.
+To apply for GS scholarships and awards, you must complete the PSU Graduate Scholarship Application on the Scholarship Manager website by the deadlines stated below.

 Transcripts are NOT required as part of your scholarship application

 Please DO NOT send transcripts to the Graduate School

 - The deadline for the online PSU Graduate Scholarship Application is February 1.